 *Other information courtesy of Southwark Local History Library and Archive, 211 Borough High St SE1.

-Gareth Miles is a Museum Officer at the Old Operating Theatre.
+Gareth Miles is the Education and Outreach Officer at the Old Operating Theatre.
 He is involved with the museum’s education programme and leads historical and medical walks around the local area.